Comparison gallery of image scaling algorithms

 This gallery shows the results of numerous image scaling algorithms.

 Scaling methods

 An image size can be changed in several ways.
 Consider resizing a 160x160 pixel photo to the following 40x40 pixel thumbnail and then scaling the thumbnail to a 160x160 pixel image.
 Also consider doubling the size of the following image containing text.

+Examples of enlarged images

+Below are examples of various images enlarged 4x using each scaling algorithm.